ManLykArham/BookList-Manager/README.md

 ## 🎥 Demo

-Watch the demo of the AI Image Generator Web App:
+Watch the demo of the BookList Manager project:

 [Demo Video](https://youtu.be/vGnsaRPA6GU?si=C9FmTuZqRrKj4kO4)